dguo/dotfiles/systems/mac/README.md

 * Create an account
     * Set the account (and home folder) name to "dguo"
 * Do a system update
-* Log in to the App Store and install XCode
+* Log in to the App Store
+    * Install XCode
+    * Install Bitwarden
+        * The Homebrew version doesn't support "Enable browser integration"
 * Install [Homebrew](https://brew.sh/)
 * Install the Source Code Pro font directly from [GitHub](https://github.com/adobe-fonts/source-code-pro)